VisActor/VTable/docs/assets/options/en/indicator/image-indicator-type.md

 #${prefix} indicators.image(string)

-Specifies the column type as `'image'`, columnType can be omitted and defaults to 'text.
+Specifies the column type as `'image'`, cellType can be omitted and defaults to 'text.

-##${prefix} columnType(string) = 'image'
+##${prefix} cellType(string) = 'image'

-Specifies the column type as `'image'`, columnType can be omitted and defaults to `'text'`.
+Specifies the column type as `'image'`, cellType can be omitted and defaults to `'text'`.
 Other configuration items are as follows (also applicable to 'vidio' type):

 {{ use: base-indicator-type(
     prefix = '##'+${prefix},